1876070677/1876070677/README.md

 <p align="left">
   <h2> :mag: I'm,,,, :mag:</h2>
-  Wellcome, dear visitors!! :wave: </br>
+  Welcome, dear visitors!! :wave: </br>
   I received a B.S. degree in 2023 and M.S. degree in 2025 from the School of Computer Science and Information Engineering at the Catholic University of Korea. 🎓</br>
   I am currently a research engineer at IDIS (Intelligent Digital Integrated Security). </br></br>
   I conducted research on microservices identification for a total of four years and proposed six methodologies. </br>